Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Brette's Answer: It depends on what you mean by "gave up his parental rights".
 If his legal right as a parent was permanently terminated by a court, then she is no longer his legal child.
 If you mean he gave up the right to visitation, then she is a legal heir.
 If he has a will, his estate will be distributed according to that.
 If not, it will be by state intestate law.

-Lisa's Question: My ex is behind on child support payments.
-Can he give up his rights to our son because he doesn't want to continue paying child support?
+Lynn's Question: My ex-husband is behind on his child support payments.
+Would he be able to give up his rights to our son just because he doesn't want to keep paying child support?

 Brette's Answer: It depends on what you mean by giving up his rights.
-If the father waives his right to visitation or agrees to allow the mother to have sole custody, he is still obligated to pay child support.
-If his parental rights are legally terminated, in most states and situations the child support is no longer due (although arrears would still be due). » Return to top
+If a father agrees to allow the mother to have sole custody or waives his right to visitation, he is still obligated to pay child support.
+If his parental rights are legally terminated, in most states and situations then child support is no longer due (although arrears would still be owed).

 Can I get child support if he gave up his parental rights?

-Julie's Question: We decided on a settlement agreement in 2002 wherein he gave up parental rights and I agreed not to collect child support for the duration of our son's life.
-7 1/2 years later, I am needing help.
-Can I enforce child support on him or does that Settlement Agreement override everything?
+Julie's Question: We reached a settlement agreement eight years ago in which he gave up his parental rights and I agreed not to ask for child support for the duration of our son's life.
+It's been over 8 1/2 years, and I need help to support our son.
+Can I get child support from him or does the Settlement Agreement override everything?